Briefing an ILS Approach Plate

 Notes:

-Tringle with - Nonstandard IFR takeoff minimums & There maybe an obstacle departure procedure for that particular runway.
+Tringle with T - Nonstandard IFR takeoff minimums & There maybe an obstacle departure procedure for that particular runway.

 Tringle with A - IFR Nonstandard Alternate minimums refer to TPP for alternate minimums